 Children who develop strong language skills will arrive at school ready to learn and are more likely to show higher achievements.
 So what can we do to encourage and develop communication skills for children?
-Here are five ways to promote early language skills:
+Here are five ways to Language development in children:

-1.Elicit rather than demand speech: It is so easy to demand speech, ‘Say thank you’, ‘Say please can I have a biscuit!’
+It is so easy to demand speech, ‘Say thank you’, ‘Say please can I have a biscuit!’
 Demanding speech may work in the short term but will often result in the child withdrawing and reducing spontaneous talking.
 Try to elicit speech instead through meaningful interactions such as, ‘It’s a …….’, ‘A duck says……’ with enthusiasm.
-Model rather than demand speech, for example, ‘It’s time to say goodbye to Auntie… Goodbye!’
+The model rather than demand speech, for example, ‘It’s time to say goodbye to Auntie… Goodbye!’
 Gestures such as waving goodbye or hello will be helpful as they take the pressure off ‘talking’ and this usually encourages the child to have a go at saying the word.
-Singing songs and then pausing before a key word and looking expectantly at the child is another form of elicitation, for example ‘Head, shoulders, knees and ……’.
+Singing songs and then pausing before a keyword and looking expectantly at the child is another form of elicitation, for example ‘Head, shoulders, knees and ……’.
 Here its start the first-way to language development in children

-2.Use location and frequency: A child learns language through hearing the same word in the same location many times.
+A child learns language by hearing the same word in the same location many times.
 When we change the words we use this makes it more difficult and children will take longer.
 When children are very young, use the same words in short phrases in the child’s routine, for example, ‘brush teeth’ before bedtime, ‘go in car’ before going out.
 Parents can use an object to support a child’s understanding and trigger talking, such as giving the toothbrush to the child and saying ‘brush teeth’ before that activity.

-5.Encourage early problem solving: As children develop in their language they will learn they can communicate for different purposes.
+As children develop in their language they will learn they can communicate for different purposes.
 An important emerging purpose at around 4 years of age is for the child to suggest solutions to problems e.g. ‘We need glue to stick this!’
-Before children will talk about solutions they need to experience and learn that they can problem solve.
+Before children will talk about solutions they need to experience and learn that they can problem-solve.
 This can start early, for example, when they are riding a bike and cannot get past an obstacle.
 A parent’s natural reaction would be to move the obstacle for them whether they show frustration or not.
-Instead try waiting and see if they will try to solve the problem themselves.
+Instead, try waiting and see if they will try to solve the problem themselves.
 If not model it for them, e.g. ‘Let’s try to move this chair so you can get through.
 Can you help me?’

 Children develop their early language skills through the positive interaction with adults around them in play.
 By engaging in activities for children’s communication skills, you can help them become critical thinkers and effective communicators.